delahny/phylogenetictrees/README.md

 *Note: Cells with clonal relationships should already be established before running this script.*

-Refer to the "Preparation of the Input Sheet" section for a detailed description of this requirement.

 ### Installation
 The necessary R package dependencies will not be installed upon running the script.
-Please make sure readxl, dplyr, tidyr and ggplot2 have been installed prior to running.
+Please make sure dplyr, tidyr, ggplot2 and readxl have been installed prior to running.
 This script has been verified to run on R 4.2.2 and higher.

+### Running the Script
+At minimum, this script requires an excel sheet containing 2 columns named: "Genome_Change" and "ID".
+The script iterates through the Genome_Change column to find reptitions and creates subsets of clonal relationships based on its occurence within each subset.
+Therefore, the sheet should be a concatenation of somatic mutations (rows) from the set of clonally related cells (as mentioned in point 5 above), and each mutation (row) should have a corresponding sample ID from which it was extracted.

+*Note*: Your input sheet DOES NOT need to be in the same format as the Genome_Change column in our example sheet; as long as the Genome_Change column are represented in a similar manner for all cells within your dataset, the script should be able to find repitions between cells and extract the *ovelapping and unique mutations*.

+Refer to the "Preparation of our Input Sheet" section for a detailed description of how our sheet was build if you are interested in replicating this sheet.

+Using the example input file provided here, the command to run the script would be:

+	Rscript phylogenetic_tree_generation.R All_D56_Mutations.xlsx

-### Preparation of the Input Sheet
+### Preparation of our Input Sheet
 The example input file provided here was generated using a number of steps.
 After aligning sequencing data from genomic DNA to the hg19 version of the genome with BWA and deduplicating with Picard, the reads underwent additional curation to realign indels called with Pindel, and recalibrate base quality using GATK.
 Then:
 1. MuTect2 was used to generate a candidate list of point mutations by comparing the aligned bam files of each cell to the bam files representing the respective patient’s normal DNA.
 2. To supplement MuTect calls, variants were called against the reference genome using UnifiedGenotyper and FreeBayes.
 These variant callers were incorporated to identify any point mutations missed by MuTect.
 Germline SNPs were removed and variants that were not filtered out were considered somatic mutations and added to the list of somatic variants (mutation list) called by MuTect.